"""Auto-generated stub file"""

 r"""

-Apply an activation function on every element of the input tile using Scalar Engine.
-The activation
+Apply an activation function on every element of the input tile using Scalar Engine, with an optional scale/bias operation

 supported activation functions and their valid input ranges).